• Skip to main content

 What you’ll need

-• Apples – Granny Smith, McIntosh and Honeycrisp are great options for apple pie.
+• Apples – Granny Smith, Macoun, McIntosh and Honeycrisp are great options for apple pie.
 Granny Smith is tart and holds up well.
 Use another variety, such as McIntosh that will break down and create an apple sauce texture.

 • Cinnamon & nutmeg – Warm spice of cinnamon adds plenty of fall spice to your apple pie.